 Frequently asked questions about Cells for Life

-Yes, Cells for Life has AABB and FACT accreditations and is Health Canada inspected and compliant (CTO#100044).
+Yes, Cells for Life has FACT accreditation and is Health Canada inspected and compliant (CTO#100044).
 We are also FDA registered.

-Note: AABB accreditation is the American standard and FACT accreditation is the international standard for Cord Blood Banks.
-Health Canada, AABB and FACT complete a thorough audit of all laboratory and administrative practices and our quality control system.
-AABB, FACT and Health Canada maintain on-line lists of facilities which have been inspected and accredited.
+Note: FACT accreditation is the international standard for Cord Blood Banks.
+Health Canada and FACT complete a thorough audit of all laboratory and administrative practices and our quality control system.
+FACT and Health Canada maintain on-line lists of facilities which have been inspected and accredited.

 At Cells for Life we store cord blood as a single unit.
 Currently there are no advantages to storing a sample in several units, as the entire sample would be used in a transplant.
 Should a smaller sample be needed, e.g. for amplification or for use in regenerative medicine, we can take out a small portion and continue to store the remainder.

 If your sample is lost in transit, all efforts will be made to retrieve the sample in a timely manner.
 This being said, Cells for Life has no liability if anything happens on the way to our laboratory.
 We will always follow best practices to ensure a safe and timely delivery of your sample.